Celebrate the Jewish Federation of Greater Philadelphia’s 125th anniversary and share in our vision to build a thriving Jewish future!

 • Demonstrate a commitment to the mission and purpose of the Jewish Federation of Greater Philadelphia.

-If you cannot attend but are still interested in voting, please contact Director of Leadership Development & Governance Lori Rubin at lrubin@jewishphilly.org or 215.832.0828 for more information.
+If you cannot attend but are still interested in voting, please email events@jewishphilly.org or call 215.832.0534.

-Jewish Federation Members will have the opportunity to the vote on the following slate for next year’s Board of Directors.
+Jewish Federation Members will have the opportunity to the vote on the Board of Directors nominees.
+Below you will find the Board of Directors who will be continuing on as well as the nominees.

 About Caren Barnet

-Caren Barnet is the former director of Institutional Advancement at Perelman Jewish Day School.
-She is currently vice president of their Board of Directors.
-She is also chair-elect at Jewish Family and Children’s Services.
-She is an at-large member of the Jewish Federation of Greater Philadelphia’s Board of Directors.
+Caren Barnet is the former Director of Institutional Advancement at Perelman Jewish Day School.
+She is currently Vice President of their Board of Directors.
+She is also Chair at Jewish Family and Children’s Services.
+She is an At-Large Member of the Jewish Federation of Greater Philadelphia’s Board of Directors.
 Barnet is married to Steve Abramson.
 They have five children: Alana (Matthew), Rebecca (Jake), Jacob, Sara (Jesse) and Cory (Rachel).

 About Dan Berger

-Dan Berger is the CEO of Berger Communities (rentberger.com), a vertically integrated real estate firm and one of the region’s leading multifamily owner-operators, with communities across Pennsylvania, Maryland, Delaware, and Ohio.
-Under Berger’s leadership, the company has experienced meaningful growth while remaining rooted in a people-first culture focused on values, service, and long-term impact.
-He is actively involved in shaping the company’s strategic vision, fostering leadership, and building a culture of excellence.
-Guided by the belief that great places to live start with great places to work, Berger Communities has been recognized nationally for its employee engagement and for delivering best-in-class resident satisfaction.
+Dan Berger is the CEO of Berger Companies, a vertically integrated real estate firm and one of the region’s leading multifamily owner-operators.
+Under his leadership, the company has grown tenfold while remaining rooted in a people-first culture centered on values, service, and long-term impact.
+Berger plays an active role in shaping the company’s strategic vision, fostering leadership, and cultivating a culture of excellence.
+Guided by the belief that great places to live begin with great places to work, Berger Companies has earned national recognition for both employee engagement and resident satisfaction.

 He is deeply committed to service and community impact.
-Berger serves as chair of the Jewish Federation Real Estate (JFRE) Executive Committee and is the founder and president of hope+door, a nonprofit dedicated to preventing family homelessness through emergency rental assistance.
-He also serves as treasurer of the YPO Philadelphia Chapter and the Benchmark School Board of Trustees.
+Berger serves on the Board of Directors of the Jewish Federation of Greater Philadelphia, past chair of the Jewish Federation Real Estate (JFRE) Executive Committee, and is the founder and President of hope+door, a nonprofit dedicated to preventing family homelessness through emergency rental assistance.
+He also serves as Treasurer of the Benchmark School Board of Trustees.
+Berger is the past Chair of the Pennsylvania Apartment Association and previously held roles as Membership Chair and Treasurer of YPO Philadelphia.

 About Andrew L. Cherry

-Andrew (Andy) L. Cherry is the co-leader of KPMG’s Private Enterprise Group in the firm’s Philadelphia Office.
-He has more than 25 years of experience in tax planning and tax compliance, working with rapidly growing businesses that are funded with Venture Capital and Private Equity across a variety of industries.
-Cherry is an active Jewish Federation of Greater Philadelphia volunteer – he is chair of the Finance Committees, Treasurer of the Jewish Federation of Greater Philadelphia’s Board of Directors, and a member of the Audit Committee.
-Cherry is an active member of the Philadelphia community – he is a member of the Board of Directors at Enterprise Center of West Philadelphia, Philadelphia Alliance for Capital and Technology, and Students Run Philly Style.
-In addition, he is a member of the School of Business Administration’s Advisory Board at Thomas Jefferson University and a coach at Emerging Growth Companies’ Dream It program.
-He graduated from Jefferson University with a degree in accounting.
+Andrew (Andy) L. Cherry is the Co-Leader of KPMG’s Private Enterprise Group in the firm’s Philadelphia Office.
+He has more than 25 years of experience in Tax Planning and Tax Compliance, working with rapidly growing businesses that are funded with Venture Capital and Private Equity across a variety of industries.
+Cherry is an active Jewish Federation of Greater Philadelphia volunteer: he is Chair of the Finance Committee, Treasurer of the Jewish Federation of Greater Philadelphia’s Board of Directors, and a Member of the Audit Committee.
+Cherry is an active Member of the Philadelphia community – he is a Member of the Board of Directors at Enterprise Center of West Philadelphia, Philadelphia Alliance for Capital and Technology, and Students Run Philly Style.
+In addition, he is a Member of the School of Business Administration’s Advisory Board at Thomas Jefferson University and a Coach at Emerging Growth Companies’ Dream It Program.
+He graduated from Jefferson University with a degree in Accounting.

 About George J. Danneman

-George J. Danneman, Esq. is an attorney at The Danneman Firm, LLC, specializing in commercial real estate, affordable housing, community development, business formation, government affairs and administrative law.
-His broad experience includes being campaign treasurer for several successful gubernatorial campaigns.
-He serves on the Jewish Federation of Greater Philadelphia’s Board of Directors, Executive Committee, Jewish Community Foundation Board, and previously on the Strategic Planning Task Force.
-Previously, Danneman was a member of the Jewish Federations of North America’s National Young Leadership Cabinet.
-Originally from Delaware, Danneman has an extensive background and involvement with the Jewish Federation of Delaware and its surrounding institutions, such as his service as treasurer of the Board for Albert Einstein Academy.
-Danneman earned his bachelor’s degree from The George Washington University and his Juris Doctor from Dickinson Law at Penn State.
+George J. Danneman, Esq., is an Attorney at The Danneman Firm, LLC, specializing in Commercial Real Estate, Affordable Housing, Community Development, Business Formation, Government Affairs and Administrative Law.
+His broad experience includes being Campaign Treasurer for several successful Gubernatorial Campaigns.
+He serves on the Jewish Federation of Greater Philadelphia’s Board of Directors as the Campaign Co-Chair, Executive Committee, Jewish Community Foundation Board, and previously on the Strategic Planning Task Force.
+Previously, Danneman was a Member of the Jewish Federations of North America’s National Young Leadership Cabinet.
+Originally from Delaware, Danneman has an extensive background and involvement with the Jewish Federation of Delaware and its surrounding institutions, such as his service as Treasurer of the Board for Albert Einstein Academy.
+Danneman earned his Bachelor’s Degree from The George Washington University and his Juris Doctor from Dickinson Law at Penn State.
 He and his wife, Lauren, have four children – Elimelech, Michael (Mickey), Jonah and Miriam.

 About Mark Fishman